syncfusion-content/javascript-docs/js/api/ejChart.md

-Name for the trendlines that is to be displayed in legend text.
+Name for the trendlines that is to be displayed in the legend text.

 Default value: